DenysGonzaga/emr-config-builder/README.md

 Service created using Python, Poetry, and AWS CDK.

-All variable calculations are based on this AWS [tutorial](https://aws.amazon.com/pt/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/).
+All configuration calculations are based on this AWS [tutorial](https://aws.github.io/aws-emr-best-practices/).

 ## Requirements